zouter/ChromatinHD_manuscript/docs/ideas.md

 Of course, this is balanced with an increase in power outside/inside of peaks Still, could we measure this somehow?
 Perhaps using synthetic data where we put in a real peak structure and check whether we need more cells to detect it as differential?

+## Is regularization really required?

+We use some Bayesian prior to regularize the diff model.
+But is this really necessary?
+So far, we only saw this qualitatively.

+We have test cells available, so testing this should be easy.

 ## Easy regulatory network

 Would it be possible to get an "easy" regulatory network from the data?
 Something like weighting different regions based on how predictive they are on a per-cell basis?